-20 U.S.C. §1400 et seq., Individuals With Disabilities Education Improvement Act of 2004.
+Individuals With Disabilities Education Act, 20 U.S.C. §1400 et seq.

-29 U.S.C. §794(a), Rehabilitation Act of 1973, Section 504.
+Rehabilitation Act, Section 504, 29 U.S.C. §794(a).

 7:285 Food Allergy Management Program

 School attendance may increase a student's risk of exposure to allergens that could trigger a foodallergic reaction.
 A food allergy is an adverse reaction to a food protein mediated by the immune system which immediately reacts causing the release of histamine and other inflammatory chemicals and mediators.
 While it is not possible for the District to completely eliminate the risks of exposure to allergens when a student is at school, a Food Allergy Management Program using a cooperative effort among students' families, staff members, and students helps the District reduce these risks and provide accommodations and proper treatment for allergic reactions.